 Remove Candle Wax from Fabric

 It happens.
 You’re having a dinner party and fail to notice the wax from your taper candles dripping onto your tablecloth.
-It can be horrifying when you notice the wax has seeped into the fabric and solidified.
+It can be upsetting when you realize the wax has seeped into the fabric and solidified.
 You could try scraping it off, but that can be time-consuming and may even damage the fabric.
 You could have it professionally cleaned, but that’s unnecessary.
-Save yourself the cost laundering bills with these tips on how to remove candle wax from a tablecloth.
+Save yourself the cost of laundering bills with these tips on how to remove candle wax from a tablecloth.

 Note: Candles will drip less and burn better if kept in the freezer for an hour or two before lighting.